vikaskamboj/skills-build-applications-w-copilot-agent-mode/.github/steps/1-preparing.md

 - Make sure your created the branch with the exact name `build-octofit-app`.
 No prefixes or suffixes.
 - Make sure the branch was indeed published to your repository.
+- Check the **Actions** tab in your repository on GitHub to see if any workflows failed.
+If there are errors, review the logs for details.

 </details>